matts-og/console_craft/README.md

 Point crosshairs a block and type '/jsp get-consoles'.
 This should produce a staircase with the console server names.

-Point crosshairs at the block under the sign that has the console name on it and type '/jsp load-console'.
+Break the block under the sign that has the console name on it.
 This should cause a platform to extend out to the right with the serial ports status.

+Break the block under the sign that has the port label and the configuration should toggle between disabled and consoleServer.